Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 A registry of vehicles.
 Only registered manufacturers can register new vehicles.
 Manufacturers can transfer ownership to the purchaser later.

 ### registerVehicle (registerMember is disabled and will throw)
-The Registry.registerMember is overridden and disabled, registerVehicle should be used instead.
+The function Registry.registerMember is overridden and disabled.
+The function registerVehicle should be used instead.
 This accepts a VIN and the manufacturer id.
 The manufacturer id is stored as an attribute against the vehicle which can not be changed.
 The sender must be the owner of the manufacturer.
+Only manufacturers can register cars.

 ### set and get maintenance Log Address
 The maintenance log address can be stored by the vehicle owner in the vehicle registry.
 This allows anyone to discover it.
 It also allows the vehicle owner to upgrade the maintenance log contract and change the address in the future.